Skip to content

 Open the door all the way.

 I mean all the way.
 Don’t eyeball it.
 Don’t assume.
 Swing it open until it hits its stop and stand there.
-That arc it creates?
-That’s the line you don’t cross.
+That arc it creates is the line you don’t cross.

-Before you browse our Console Tables collection, measure from the furthest point of the handle.
-Not the hinge.
-The handle.
+Before you browse our Console Tables collection, measure from the furthest point of the handle, not the hinge.
+The hinge tells you where the door turns.
+The handle tells you what actually hits the furniture.

-Door swing to front edge of console 4 to 6 inches beyond full arc
+Door swing to front edge of console 4 to 6 inches beyond the full arc

 Door handle to surface At least 2 inches